The seven states power corporation logo has a lightning bolt on it.

 Our goal is to empower our members to meet consumer demand for technology and innovation in an evolving utility marketplace.

-Seven States has made access to power solutions in the Valley easier than ever.
+Seven States has made expanding energy production in the Valley easier than ever.

-Seven States provides a variety of reliability services to local power companies across the Valley.
+Seven States provides a variety of reliability services to local power companies across the Valley to modernize grid infrastructure.

-Through our 500+ EV Charger Installations and Fleet Electrifications, we continue to serve growing communities.
+Through our 500+ EV Charger Installations and Fleet Electrifications, we continue to serve growing communities and support a growing EV economy.

 Recent News